Average Excavation Cost Per Yard by Region: 2026 Report

 Conclusion

-Regional excavation cost variations reflect complex interactions between soil conditions, labor markets, equipment availability, and regulatory environments.
-Northeast markets command premium pricing at $12.50 per cubic yard, while Midwest regions offer cost advantages at $7.00 per cubic yard.
-Texas maintains competitive positioning at $9.75 per cubic yard, supported by diverse market conditions and strong contractor competition.
+Excavation pricing trends entering 2026 continue to reflect regional and geological realities.
+The Northeast leads at $12.50 per cubic yard, while the Midwest offers the lowest average at $7.00 per cubic yard.
+Texas maintains a competitive middle-ground position at $9.75 per cubic yard, supported by strong contractor competition and diverse project demand.

 Sources: